 Remaining close to the family of his former wife, Henry Leigh Hunt remained in Europe for several years.
 He was an officer of National City Bank of New York’s Paris branch from 1931 throughout World War II.
 By 1937 his passport’s additional ten pages were stamped full.
 He wrote weekly intelligence reports to major banks in New York, reporting of conversations with “General X”, or a host of diplomats in his travels, always gathering information on the pending war, reporting it to his banking contacts in New York.
 He would remain in Paris until late October of 1941, over a year into the Nazi occupation.
-His extensive connections then afforded him the ability to escape back to the US with his daughters and family friends, the Marquis de Chambrun and his wife.
+His extensive connections then afforded him the ability to escape back to the US with his daughters and family friends, the General Charles de Chambrun and his wife.
 Hunt ochestrated a two-week-long pathway through Vichy France, eventually secreting everyone across the the borders of Spain and Portugal, boarding the group on the HMS Exeter on her final Atlantic voyage to New York.

 Never marrying another, Henry Leigh Hunt received letters addressed to homes he held throughout most of his life in New York, London, Paris, Santa Barbara and Las Vegas.
 His photo and name almost invisible, his business endeavors are everywhere.
 By 1950 he had had a long successful career, and had become the prototypical international man of mystery.

 Henry Leigh Hunt gradually sold and leased the land and mines held by his family.
 Highway 91, where Leigh Hunt had purchased such vast plots with profits from international business, had become the Las Vegas Strip.
-Famous Las Vegas resorts, including the Stardust, Desert Inn, Sahara, El Rancho, the International, the Landmark, even the Las Vegas Country Club and the Las Vegas Convention Center bought or leased their locations from Hunt.
+Famous Las Vegas resorts, including the Stardust, Riviera, Desert Inn, Sahara, El Rancho, the International, the Landmark, the Desert Inn, even the Las Vegas Country Club and the Las Vegas Convention Center bought or leased their locations from Hunt.